Ark2000/PankuConsole/docs/developer_console.md

 ## Change Key Binding

-By default, the developer console is bound to the `toggle_console` action.
+By default, the developer console is bound to the `~` key.
 You can change it in the **input map settings**.

-Currently there's a bug in Godot (See https://github.com/godotengine/godot/issues/25865).
-You have to add a random input action first to update the input map list, then you can change the default key binding by modifying the `toggle_console` action.
+Just add a new action named `toggle_console` and bind it to the input events you want like this:

 ![](./assets/change_key_binding.png)